NamReplIT/managefood-drinkbyggsheet/index.md

-## Manage Food & Drink Shop with Google Sheet
+## Shop 4.0 - Manage your food or drink shop with Google Sheet and Lark

-Before using "Manage Food & Drink Shop with Google Sheet" app, we need you to set up few things as shown below :
+Before using "Shop 4.0" app, we need you to set up few things as shown below :

 **Step 1 :** Open your google drive and create an sheet and set restriction